svt/docker-workshop/5-security/README.md

 Fundamentally, both approaches benefit very much from good automated integration test coverage.
 Depending on a specific version can however enable you to **handle the risk of upstream regressions with a more manual testing-based approach**.

-The big challenge is to create a working update process and getting an answer to the question: When do I need to update?
-You can get help with this - read on.
+The big challenge is to create a working update process and getting an answer to the question: When do I need to update?<br/> You can get help answering that question though: Integrate a security scanning tool, like Open Source tool [trivy](https://github.com/aquasecurity/trivy), into your [Continuous Delivery pipeline](https://github.com/aquasecurity/trivy#continuous-integration-ci).<br/>
+Especially if you only do sporadic development on your service, consider running security scans on schedule with notifications to where you see them.
+That way you get a ping when a security vulnerability has been discovered that might affect your service.
+Depending on the severity of the vulnerability and the probability of exploitation in your service, you can make an informed decision about when to update.

 ##### Real life use-cases